Edouard-Legoupil/unhcrdatapackage/README.md

 The package includes a series of functions that provides recipes to create re-usable charts in line with a [Divisible Content Strategy](https://www.columnfivemedia.com/divisible-content-strategy-gives-brand-less/).
 To explore how data can be displayed, you can browse the __Chart Library__ using this [link](articles/index.html) or the top menu links.

+All those functions are then rendered through predefined Report template, aka "__Statistical Factsheet__" got Countries or Regions, generated either as PDF or Powerpoint presentations.

 For Designers, convenient versions of each plot in __svg__ format (usable with Illustrator/Inkscape or Indesign/Scribus) can be generated directly  with

 `unhcrthemes::unhcr_save(plot, "plot.svg")`.